tosc/vim/README.md

 # TODO

+* Move my infostuff to server repo.
-* Create a recent tags mru source.
+* Create a "recent tags" mru source.
+* TagGenerator
-* Use taggenerator to create helptags for vim.
+	* helptags for vim
+	* todo
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.
 * Find more fitting sorter for file and dir sources.
-* Add move in unite.
+* Add move file in unite.
 Press move on candidate and save that path.
 Move around using unite and press m on where to put it.
 Prompt with new path and yes /no.
-* Add todo in my tag generator.
 * BUG: US2 doesn't show in python files.
 * Split big functions into own script files in vim-script.
 	* DrawGit